mkim27/mkim27/README.md

 #### Check out my projects!

-* [Superstore Sales](https://github.com/mkim27/Superstore-KPIs) - A dynamic dashboard displaying crucial KPIs at a glance over 4 years of data.
+* [Superstore Sales](https://github.com/mkim27/Superstore-KPIs) - A dynamic dashboard displaying KPIs at a glance over 4 years of data, with analysis and recommended next steps.

-* [British Airways reviews](https://github.com/mkim27/British-Airway-review-analysis) - A dynamic dashboard that summarizes customer experiences and suggests next steps.
+* [British Airways reviews](https://github.com/mkim27/British-Airway-review-analysis) - A dynamic dashboard that summarizes hundreds of customer ratings and reviews, and suggests next steps with its findings.

 #### Connect with me!